Brillionfi/wallet-infra-sdk/docs/authentication/authenticate.md

 # Authenticate User

-The authentication process follows these main steps:
+The authentication process follows these steps:

 1. Generate a login URL for the chosen authentication method
 2. Redirect the user to the authentication provider